trabnett/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 This is a project for Lighthouse lab students to build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
-I personally found this to be a fun and satisfying project, dispite it's challenges.

 Pictures:
 ![Loadup](https://github.com/trabnett/tweeter/blob/master/Pics/Tweeter%20-%20Tim%20Rabnett%201.png)